VANTABLACK-X/sulaiman1j/README.md

 i'm from Thamizhnadu it's in India, my plan is become an ethical hacker, i just really like to learn and work in hacking,learning about programming languages,algorithms,data structure,operating systems,networking.
 Now im learning programming in ANSI c using vs code,kali linux. after this i'm gonna learn 1.data communication and networking, 2.data structures and algorithms.

- 🔭 I’m currently working on this page.
+ 🔭 I’m currently working on my skills.

 ## skils
 * ANSI C